-The ERP has been developed to enable LUMA to provide services and effectively carry out its responsibilities pursuant to the Puerto Rico T&D System Operation and Maintenance Agreement dated as of June 22, 2020 (T&D OMA).
-As part of providing management, operation, maintenance, repair, restoration, and replacement of the T&D System, LUMA's Scope of Services detailed in Annex I of the T&D OMA includes emergency preparedness planning, response, and implementation of the ERP to maintain business continuity and electric service, disaster recovery and emergency response and restoration, and all necessary emergency response, business continuity, reporting, and communication functions relating to the T&D System.
-LUMA's responsibilities include direct responsibility for media and other communications with public officials, regulators, and municipal representatives regarding storm preparation, management, coordination, and response for the T&D System.
+The ERP has been developed to enable LUMA to provide services and effectively carry out its responsibilities pursuant to the Puerto Rico T&D System Operation and Maintenance Agreement dated June 22, 2020 (T&D OMA).
+As part of its responsibilities for managing, operating, maintaining, repairing, restoring, and replacing the T&D System, LUMA's Scope of Services, as detailed in Annex I of the T&D OMA, includes several critical functions.
+These include emergency preparedness planning, response, and implementation of the ERP to ensure business continuity and electric service, as well as disaster recovery, emergency response and restoration, and all necessary functions related to emergency response, business continuity, reporting, and communication for the T&D System.
+LUMA's responsibilities include media and other communications with public officials, regulators, and municipal representatives regarding storm preparation, management, coordination, and response for the T&D System.
 LUMA will take actions during an emergency event that LUMA deems in good faith to be reasonable and appropriate under the circumstances and in accordance with the ERP.

-The ERP also forms part of LUMA's compliance with the requirements under Section 6 (m) of Act No. 83 of May 2, 1941 (Act No. 83-1941), as amended, which provides for the submission to the Governor, the Puerto Rico Energy Bureau (PREB), and both Houses of the Legislative Assembly, of an annual report on emergency preparedness.
-In addition, implementation of the ERP furthers Puerto Rico's energy public policy objectives stated in the Puerto Rico Energy Transformation and Relief Act, Act No. 57 of May 27, 2014 (Act No. 57-2014), and the Puerto Rico Energy Public Policy Act, Act No. 17 of April 11, 2019 (Act No. 17-2019), including taking actions to further the reliability, resilience, and safety of the electric power service in Puerto Rico.
+The ERP also forms part of LUMA's compliance with the requirements under Section 6 (m) of Act No. 83 of May 2, 1941 (Act No. 83-1941) as amended, which provides for the submission to the Governor, the Puerto Rico Energy Bureau (PREB), and both Houses of the Legislative Assembly, of an annual report on emergency preparedness.
+In addition, implementation of the ERP furthers Puerto Rico's energy public policy objectives stated in the Puerto Rico Energy Public Policy Act, Act No. 57 of May 27, 2014 (Act No. 57-2014), and the Puerto Rico Energy Public Policy Act, Act No. 17 of April 11, 2019 (Act No. 17-2019), including taking actions to further the reliability, resilience, and safety of the electric power service in Puerto Rico.

 This ERP applies to any hazard or threat that results in or could result in a major potential impact on the integrity of the T&D System and/or a disruption of service to LUMA customers.
-Additionally, the ERP applies to LUMA personnel and staff, affiliate company employees, contractors, mutual aid resources, or any other personnel working at the direction or under the authority of LUMA.
+Additionally, the ERP applies to LUMA personnel and staff, affiliate company employees, contractors (including prepositioned contracts), mutual aid resources, or any other personnel working in the direction or under the authority of LUMA.